Logo

-Emomali Rahmon is a Tajik politician and statesman who has been serving as 3rd President of Tajikistan since 16 November 1994.
+Emomali Rahmon is a Tajik politician and dictator who has served as the President of Tajikistan since 1994, having previously led the country as Chairman of the Supreme Assembly from 1992 to 1994.

 2.

-Emomali Rahmon became widely known in 1992 after the abolition of the post of president in the country, when at the dawn of the civil war he became Chairman of the Supreme Soviet of Tajikistan as a compromise candidate between communists and neo-communists on the one hand and liberal-democratic, nationalist and Islamist forces on the other.
+Emomali Rahmon became better known in 1992 after the abolition of the presidency, when at the dawn of the civil war he became Chairman of the Supreme Soviet of Tajikistan as a compromise candidate between communists and neo-communists on the one hand and liberal-democratic, nationalist and Islamist forces on the other.

 3.